ewof/TownyWaypoints/README.md

 ---

+### Permission nodes

+- `townywaypoints.admin` Allows use of the reload command and disables cooldown/distance/p2p check on travel.

+---

 ### Translations

 If you'd like to help translating TownyWaypoints into the available languages or add entirely new languages, [we're on Crowdin!](https://crowdin.com/project/townywaypoints)